The Ash Tree (film): Home video

 "The Ash Tree" was first released on DVD in Australia in 2011 by Shock Entertainment as part of the box set The Complete Ghost Stories of M. R. James.

 In 2012, to mark the 150th anniversary of James' birth, "The Ash Tree" was released on DVD by the BFI alongside "Lost Hearts" (1973) and "The Treasure of Abbot Thomas" (1974) in the same release, and the entire run of A Ghost Story for Christmas from 1971-2010 was released in a DVD box set, which was updated the following year to include additional material.
 All three releases featured an essay on "The Ash Tree" by television consultant Dick Fiddy and a filmed introduction by Lawrence Gordon Clark.
 Peter Bell notes that the premiere of the DVD at the BFI drew laughter from attendees due to the "rather unconvincing spiders".

-In 2023 it was remastered in 2k resolution by th.e BFI and released on Blu-ray alongside "The Treasure of Abbot Thomas", "The Signalman" (1976), "Stigma" (1977), "The Ice House"' (1978), "A View from a Hill" (2005), and "Number 13" (2006) as Ghost Stories for Christmas - Volume 2.
+In 2023 it was remastered in 2k resolution by the BFI and released on Blu-ray alongside "The Treasure of Abbot Thomas", "The Signalman" (1976), "Stigma" (1977), "The Ice House"' (1978), "A View from a Hill" (2005), and "Number 13" (2006) as Ghost Stories for Christmas - Volume 2.
 This included Dick Fiddy's essay, the Lawrence Gordon Clark introduction, and a newly recorded commentary by TV historian Jon Dear.